 Contract signed and sent to Site Stream with signed ordinances to begin partnership.
-Will have a meeting in the next couple weeks.
-Working with Court and county on the process introducing the concept.
+Working with western Court and the county on the process introducing the concept.
 Chief, Administrator and Solicitor have been outreaching.
+(On pause for legal / Election review)

 Village Hall Repairs & Maintenance